2015 Event DateComing Soon

 See YouNext Year!

 Calling all fermenters!
-Save the date for our 2014 pickle party!
+Join our nation’s biggest pickle party!

-- Fermented Root Beer Float Bar: What happens when a keg of Triple Root Beer from The Kefiry and a few gallons of local Straus Creamery ice cream meet at the Fermentation Festival?
+- fermented rootbeer floats: What happens when a keg of Triple Root Beer from The Kefiry and a few gallons of Straus Creamery and Bliss Coconut ice cream meet at the Fermentation Festival?
 Insanely yummy probiotic root beer floats are created.
 What happens when some of the ice cream makes it’s way into Peak Organic Brewing’s Oak Aged Mocha Stout?
 Dreams come true.

 Why “Farm to Fermentation”?